 - 2 medium or 1 large onion, chopped

 - 1 green bell pepper, chopped

-- 2 large beef tomatoes or 4 medium tomatoes, skinned and cubed
+- 2 large beef tomatoes or 4 medium tomatoes, peeled and cubed

 - salt & pepper